 Indoor Visitor Policies:

-- Visitor protocols continue to be most limited for residents in assisted living, memory care, and long-term care.
-In several of our communities, we’ve implemented Essential Caregiver visits, designating specific individuals that are able to schedule time to come in and resume or provide many of those care services.
+- In many of our communities, we’ve implemented Essential Caregiver visits, designating specific individuals that are able to schedule time to come in and resume or provide many of those care services.
 Details are available at each community.
 We are carefully following the guidelines provided by our Departments of Health and the Centers for Disease Control and Prevention (CDC).